-[•]A' Board application process
+"A" Board application process

-- Applicant obtains policy, guidance and application form online - Applicant completes and submits online application form based on information contained in the guidance - The Council assesses the application and determines next steps, which is communicated to the applicant - The Council provides payment guidance - For new applications, a consultation process is required.
-Please note: - o If no representations are received during the consultation, 'A' Board permission will be issued. - If representations are received during the consultation, the Portfolio Holder shall assess the objections and make a decision whether to issue the permit or refuse.

-• Upon completion of the one year permission, the applicant must reapply for a new permit following this process.
-The Council does not issue renewal reminders for A Boards - it is the applicant's responsibility to apply for a renewal.
+- Applicant obtains policy, guidance and application form - Applicant completes application form based on information contained in the guidance - Applicant submits to the council the application form and fee - The Council assesses the application Note: If the application is incomplete or does not contain the required information, the form will be returned and will not be assessed until it is resubmitted with the form completed correctly. - Following assessment and if the application meets the required criteria, a notice will be issued to the applicant who must display and maintain it for a period of no less than 28 days in a prominent position e.g. window, fronting the proposed "A" Board location - Please note it is important this notice stays in position for 28 days.
+Failure to comply will invalidate the process. - If no representations are received, "A" Board permission will be issued. - If representations are received, the Portfolio Holder shall assess the objections and make a decision whether to issue the permit or refuse. - Upon completion of the one year permission, the applicant must reapply for a new permit following this process.